 Annual dependency and recipiency rates follow fairly similar trends and even before the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of 1996 was passed, welfare recipiency and dependency were both in decline.
-The overall drop in the recipiency rates during the 1990s is consistent with low unemployment and lower poverty rates.
-The subsequent rise in the welfare program recipiency rate after 2000 however is associated more with increases in SSI and SNAP receipt than TANF, where caseloads continue a downward trend (see Indicator 3 for further information on trends in average monthly recipiency rates for each of the three programs).
+The overall drop in the recipiency rates during the 1990s is consistent with decreases in TANF participation, low unemployment, lower poverty rates, and overall economic expansion.
+The subsequent rise in the welfare program recipiency rate after 2000 coincided with recessions in the early and then late 2000s, and is associated more with increases in SSI and SNAP receipt than TANF, where caseloads continue a general downward trend (see Indicator 3 for further information on trends in average monthly recipiency rates for each of the three programs).

-&lt;sup>7 The unit of analysis for most of the statistics in this report is "individuals" rather than families or households.
+9 The unit of analysis for most of the statistics in this report is "individuals" rather than families or households.
 Appendix D provides more information on the use of individuals as the unit of analysis.
+10 Office of Family Assistance, Administration for Children and Families, Characteristics and Financial Circumstances of TANF Recipients, Fiscal Year

-Office of Family Assistance, Administration for Children and Families, Characteristics and Financial Circumstances of TANF Recipients, Fiscal Year 2011.
-This 43.6 percent includes subsidized employment and work preparation activities (including subsidized jobs, on-the-job training, work experience or community services).
+Office of Family Assistance, Administration for Children and Families, Characteristics and Financial Circumstances of TANF Recipients, Fiscal Year 2012.
+This 43.2 percent includes subsidized employment and work preparation activities (including subsidized jobs, on-the-job training, work experience or community services).
 The earnings of those in unsubsidized employment would be correctly captured as income from work in national surveys.
 Any welfare benefits associated with work experience, community service programs or other work activities, however, would be counted as income from welfare in most national surveys, a classification incompatible with the Advisory Board's proposed definition.

 Figure SUM 1.
-Recipiency and Dependency Rates: 1993-2011
+Recipiency and Dependency Rates: 1993-2012

 Note: Recipiency is defined as living in a family with receipt of any amount of AFDC/TANF, SSI or SNAP during the year.
 Dependency is defined as living in a family having more than 50 percent of annual income from AFDC/TANF, SSI and/or SNAP.
 Dependency rates would be lower if adjusted to exclude welfare assistance associated with working.

-Source: Unpublished tabulations from the Current Population Survey, Annual Social and Economic Supplement, 1994-2011, analyzed using the TRIM3 microsimulation model.
+Source: Unpublished tabulations from the Current Population Survey, Annual Social and Economic Supplement, 1994-2012, analyzed using the TRIM3 microsimulation model.

-The "Great Recession," that officially began in late 2007 and lasted through mid 2009, reversed declines in welfare recipiency experienced in the late 1990s and it exacerbated an upward trend in recipiency rates that began in 2001.
-As shown in Figure SUM 1, the dependency rate fell to a low of 3.0 percent in 2000 and the recipiency rate declined to 12.5 percent.
-Yet by 2011, these rates had risen to 5.2 percent for dependence and 23.1 percent for recipiency.
+The Great Recession, that officially began in late 2007 and lasted through mid-2009, reversed declines in welfare recipiency experienced in the late 1990s and exacerbated an upward trend in recipiency rates that began in 2001.
+As shown in Figure SUM 1, the annual dependency rate fell to a low of 3.0 percent in 2000 and the annual recipiency rate declined to 12.5 percent.
+By 2010, the dependency rate hit a recent peak of 5.3 percent before decreasing to 5.1 percent in 2012.
+The welfare recipiency rate reached 22.7 percent in 2010 and increased to 23.6 percent in 2012.